isomerpages/cris-corp/news-and-events/news/_posts/2025-12-12-post-Year in Review 2025.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/7.png">
 </div>
-<p>On 25 August 2025, NHIC and SCRI signed a Memorandum of Understanding
+<p>On 25 August 2025, <strong>NHIC</strong> and <strong>SCRI</strong> signed
-(MoU) with MedTech Catapult, that will catalyse synergy across the MedTech ecosystem to strengthen clinical development and market adoption for innovators and academic spinoffs.</p>
+a Memorandum of Understanding (MoU) with MedTech Catapult, that will catalyse synergy across the MedTech ecosystem to strengthen clinical development and market adoption for innovators and academic spinoffs.</p>
 <p>This partnership aims to increase the success of promising MedTech innovations
 by additionally enabling unmet need validation, productisation support, clinical study planning and evidence generation.</p>